socaltiger/BatchSubmit.com/README.md

 To liberate program execution from the hands of programmers, and turn it into a empowering tool for ordinary users.<p>

+Core Value Proposition

+Traditional program execution environments are developer-centric.
+They require users to understand programming languages, command lines, or configuration scripts in order to run or modify computational tasks.
+This paradigm has long limited the accessibility and reusability of complex software systems.

+The platform introduces a new model that fully separates program logic from the user interface.
+Through the Parameter-as-File (PAF) mechanism, the program’s inputs, options, and execution context are exposed in a structured file format.
+End users can configure and execute programs through a graphical or form-based interface—without ever interacting with source code.

+At its core, this mechanism represents an abstraction of program complexity.
+It allows professional developers to focus on algorithms and logic, while enabling non-technical users to control and apply these capabilities in an intuitive, semantic way.
+This layered architecture effectively dissolves the boundary between “programmer” and “user,” bringing advanced computational functions into everyday workflows.

+From a platform perspective, this is more than a technical convenience—it is a paradigm shift in computational interaction.
+It transforms executable knowledge from a developer’s toolbox into a broadly accessible operational resource.

 The real value of a platform doesn’t come from the cloud itself — it comes from the applications that users can directly use.<p>
 This platform makes it easy for developers to build small, ready-to-run cloud environments that end users can immediately use without technical knowledge.<p>
 Each application is defined by a simple parameter file — once uploaded, it becomes a live, interactive tool on the web.<p>